Characters of the Uncharted series: Nathan "Nate" Drake

 Nathan "Nate" Drake is the protagonist of the Uncharted series.
-Nolan North voices and gave the physical performance capture for Drake.
+Nolan North voices Drake, also providing motion capture for the character.
 North has had considerable influence in the development of the character, mixing his personality with Drake's.
 Drake is a playable character in five video games of the series: Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, Uncharted 3: Drake's Deception, Uncharted 4: A Thief's End, and Uncharted: Golden Abyss.
 He is also the protagonist of the motion comic Uncharted: Eye of Indra.
 Nathan Fillon played Drake in the 2018 live action fan film and Tom Holland played Drake and Tiernan Jones as a young Drake in the 2022 live action film adaptation.
 Drake is depicted as a professional treasure hunter with a shady background involving various people from the underground illegal goods market.
 He is highly intelligent, self-educated in history and various languages, and a supposed descendant of Sir Francis Drake.
 In the first two games, he seeks a mythical treasure.

 In Uncharted: Drake's Fortune, he uses the diary of Francis Drake to track the mythical El Dorado to a small island in the Pacific Ocean.
 He and his partner Victor Sullivan discover that El Dorado is actually a large golden statue that curses those who attempt to steal it.
 Drake must stop pirates led first by Gabriel Roman, and later Atoq Navarro and his mercenaries, from using the statue's power to turn people into zombies as a weapon.
-In the end, Drake succeeds in defeating Navarro, and returns home with Elena and Sullivan, who brought chests of treasure with him.
+In the end, Drake succeeds in defeating Navarro and returns home with Sullivan and reporter Elena Fisher, who brought chests of treasure with them.

 In Uncharted 2: Among Thieves, he is hired by an old friend named Harry Flynn to help him steal an oil lamp from a museum that might point to the location of Marco Polo's lost fleet.
-When Flynn betrays him, Drake sets out to stop the former's employer and war criminal Zoran Lazarević from discovering the location of Shambhala and the mystical Cintamani Stone.
+When Flynn betrays him, Drake sets out to stop the former's employer, warlord and war criminal Zoran Lazarević, from discovering the location of Shambhala and the mystical Cintamani Stone.
 Drake tracks him to a monastery, where he discovers the entrance to Shambhala.
 Lazarević locates and consumes part of the Tree of Life, but is bested in combat by Drake and killed by the guardians of Shambhala.